Our Verdict

 Should You Buy the Big Agnes Copper Spur HV UL3?

-The value of this tent primarily depends on whether or not you are going to take advantage of its versatility.
-If you are looking for a roomy two-person option that can also fit a dog at your feet, there are some great tents in this review that won't cost you nearly as much.
-However, if you could see yourself using it equally as either a two- or three-person shelter, then this is a valuable tent to own.
-It's a great option for a couple that is equally likely to go for a weekend car camping trip as they are to hoof it into the backcountry.
+The value of this tent depends on whether or not you are going to take advantage of its versatility.
+If you are looking for a roomy two-person option that can also fit a dog at your feet, there are some great tents in our lineup that won't cost you nearly as much.
+However, if you could see yourself using the UL3 equally as either a two or three-person shelter, then this is a valuable tent to own.

 What Other Backpacking Tents Should You Consider?

-If you want space, the REI Co-op Half Dome SL 2+ will offer that at a fraction of the price.
-For a very comparable model from a different trusted brand, the Nemo Dagger Osmo also comes in a three-person version, as does the Sea to Summit Telos TR2, both of which will balance space and weight well, just like the Copper Spur HV UL3.
+If you want space, the REI Co-op Half Dome SL 2+ will offer that at a fraction of the price of the Copper Spur.
+For a very comparable model from another trusted brand, the Nemo Dagger Osmo also comes in a three-person version, as does the Sea to Summit Telos, both of which balance space and weight well.